Bacto/influxdb-v2/README.md

   // protocol: 'https', // `http` or `https`, default to `https`
   // port: 443, // if different than 80 (for http) or 443 (for https).
 Probably 8086 or 9999.
   token: '' // [Required] your InfluxDB token.
 You can create one in InfluxDB console in "Settings"/"Tokens"/"Generate".
+  // fetchOptions: {} // Option passed to node-fetch
 });
 ```